-- 1. Will the grades earned in high school courses taken in middle school appear on the high school transcript?
+1. Will the grades earned in high school courses taken in middle school appear on the high school transcript?

 Yes.
-The grade will be listed in the transcript under Grades 6, 7, or 8 with one unit of credit. - 2.
-Will the grade earned be included in the student's high school grade point average (GPA)?
+The student's final grade (A-F) will be listed on the transcript under Grades 6, 7, or 8 with one unit of credit

+2. Will the grade earned be included in the student's high school grade point average (GPA)?

-No. Only courses taken during the high school years will be included the student's grade point average. - 3.
-Can a student repeat a course for credit at the high school level?
+No. Only courses taken during the high school years will be included the student's grade point average.

+3. Can a student repeat a course for credit at the high school level?